-- Step 3: Right click on the tree view and Insert a Module.
+- Step 3: Right click on the tree view and select Insert to insert a new ‘Module’.

-- Step 4: Paste the Code given here into a module.
+- Step 4: Paste the copied code into the newly inserted module.

-- Step 5: Close the editor and Click on Macros in Developer Tab.
+- Step 5: Close the VB editor and Click on Macros in the Developer Tab.
 You will get a dialogue box with the list of Macros ready for execution.
-Click on Run button to execute the macro.
+Click on the Run button to execute the macro.